Empire Earth: Chronology

 The first game of the series, Empire Earth, was released in 2001.
-It was developed by SSSI (Stainless Steel Studios), and published by Sierra Entertainment.
-The game was praised for its in-depth gameplay, and received positive critical acclaim.
+It was developed by Stainless Steel Studios, and published by Sierra Entertainment.
+The game was praised for its in-depth gameplay and received positive critical acclaim.
 The 2 million unit sales were enough to spawn an expansion pack and several sequels to the game.
 The game had 14 epochs in it, which totaled 500,000 years.
 The game also included 21 nations, from every age and location.
 It consisted of 4 campaign mode missions which consisted of historic moments based on Ancient Greece and Macedon, England's constant wars with the French including the Norman Conquests of England, the Germans in World War I and II, and a fantasy future scenario involving Russia and their conquest of the world.

 Initially released in 2002, Empire Earth: The Art of Conquest was an expansion pack for the first Empire Earth.
-The expansion pack added several new campaigns and features to the game, but was received negatively because there were many small bugs that were never addressed by Mad Doc Software.
-The expansion pack was released in 2002, after the release of Empire Earth but before the release of Empires: Dawn of the Modern World.
+The expansion pack added several new campaigns and features to the game but was received negatively because there were many small bugs that were never addressed by Mad Doc Software.
+The expansion pack was released before the release of Empires: Dawn of the Modern World.

 Empires: Dawn of the Modern World was not technically the sequel to Empire Earth, but it was released in 2003 and sometimes referenced as the spiritual sequel to Empire Earth.
-The game was also designed by Rick Goodman and the SSSI team, and had many throwbacks to the first Empire Earth.
+The game was also designed by Rick Goodman and the SSSI team and had many throwbacks to the first Empire Earth.
 Empires: Dawn of the Modern World was much more condensed, with only 1,000 years and only nine civilizations.
 Even so, the game received positive acclaim as a good RTS, but not very innovative.